powerunit/powerunit-extensions-exceptions/README.md

 This method converts the functional interface to the one without exception, by returning an `Optional` or a default value in case of exception or ignore the exception for interface without return value.

-Two version of this methods exists :
+Two versions of this methods exists :

 * `lift()` converting the functional interface directly.
   ```java